psanford/awsso-agent/README.md

 `awsso` is a credential agent for AWS SSO (AWS IAM Identity Center) credentials.
 You can think of it like "an ssh-agent but for AWS SSO credentials".

-The SSO token is cached only in memory of the agent token.
+The SSO token is cached only in memory (not on disk).
 The agent will use that token to provide the requested sts credentials (after authenticating).

 ## Building